 “Apart from the small minority of clients to whom price is no object, at this stage in your life, it all comes down to managing your health on a holistic basis where PMI cover is just one of the solutions.

-“For most people,” says Farid, “this means the best approach will be to look at private health insurance options like adding an excess to your Medical Insurance policy.
+“For most people, this means the best approach will be to look at private health insurance options like adding an excess to your Medical Insurance policy.
 This can help reduce premiums by up to 20%.
-Adding a six-week deferment option will also bring you individual health insurance cost down, as will removing non-core options such as therapy or outpatient benefits.
+Adding a 6-week NHS deferment option will also bring you individual health insurance cost down, as will removing non-core options such as therapy or outpatient benefits.

-“Ultimately,” concludes Farid, “securing appropriate private medical cover in retirement is a lot like car insurance: it all comes down to protecting your ‘no claims bonus’.
-There are plenty of options for older people, “ he says, “but it means deciding what’s most important, setting a ceiling for your individual health insurance cost and managing your claims appropriately.”
+Often, securing appropriate private medical cover in retirement is a lot like car insurance: it all comes down to protecting your ‘no claims bonus’.
+There are plenty of options for older people, but it means deciding what’s most important, setting a ceiling for your individual health insurance cost and managing your claims appropriately.